Luminous Fast Blue Optical Transients as very massive star core-collapse events: Discussion

 \subsection{A potential source of r-process nucleosynthesis}

 Massive black holes and their accretion discs, such as those discussed here, have also been predicted as possible sites of `super-kilonovae'.
 In this scenario, the density in a high $\dot{M}$ accretion disc becomes high enough to trigger r-process nucleosynthesis \citep{2019Natur.569..241S,2022ApJ...941..100S,2024PhRvD.110h3024D,2024ApJ...968...14R,2025arXiv250315729A}.
 The possibility of such a channel has implications for where and when r-process elements are produced in the Universe \citep{2025ApJ...982..144N}.
 Given the black hole and accreted masses involved in the failed supernova interpretation of LFBOTs, they may be promising sites for r-process production.
 The volumetric rate of LFBOTs in the redshift range considered in this work \citep[0.1\% of the CCSN rate, or 70\,yr$^{-1}$\,Gpc$^{-3}$]{2023ApJ...949..120H} is compatible with the rate of super-kilonovae predicted by \citet{2022ApJ...941..100S} of 10--100\,yr$^{-1}$\,Gpc$^{-3}$.
 We have shown that the failed-supernova interpretation of LFBOTs naturally favours events forming black holes greater than $30-40$\,M$_{\odot}$, while super-KNe have been predicted in events producing black holes greater than $\sim60$\,M$_{\odot}$ \citep[][]{2022ApJ...941..100S}.
 If the true rate of LFBOTs is just a factor of few lower than the current $\lesssim$70\,yr$^{-1}$\,Gpc$^{-3}$ best estimate, then the BH mass cut required to match the LFBOT rate moves up to the pair instability mass gap (see Figure \ref{fig:Rbh}), and we have a 1:1 mapping between LFBOT and super-KN progenitors.
 In any case, there is surely substantial overlap in the populations.
 Furthermore, a near-infrared excess - a hallmark of radiative reprocessing by r-process elements - was observed on a timescale of weeks following both AT\,2018cow \citep{2019MNRAS.484.1031P} and AT2024wpp \citep{2025MNRAS.537.3298P}.
-This has been described either as a dust echo or due to free-free opacity effects outside the optical photosphere in both events \citep{2023ApJ...944...74M,2025arXiv250900951L}, but no spectroscopic characterisation of this feature in an LFBOT has yet been obtained.
-Future (James Webb Space Telescope) near-infrared spectroscopic observations can distinguish between an r-process element-forming super-kilonova and a featureless dust echo or free-free emission.
+This has been described either as a dust echo or due to free-free opacity effects outside the optical photosphere in both events \citep{2023ApJ...944...74M,2025ApJ...993L...6N}, but no spectroscopic characterisation of this feature in an LFBOT has yet been obtained.
+Future (James Webb Space Telescope) near-infrared spectroscopic observations could potentially distinguish between an r-process element-forming super-kilonova and a featureless dust echo or free-free emission.
+However, in order for a UV-emitting disc and IR-emitting super-kilonova to be simultaneously observable, an anisotropic geometry which allows simultaneous viewing of both photospheres would be required.